 It’s awesome that there are tens of thousands of plugins that can serve different purposes.
 That said, there is nothing that guarantees that what one developer has created won’t conflict with something else on your site.
 These conflicts usually come about as a result of a conflict between two plugins, a conflict between your theme and a new or updated plugin, or a conflict between a plugin and your site’s current WordPress version

 Resolving the problem requires a little patience and technical knowledge to identify the source of it.
 Thus, if you’re incapable of doing that on your own, you may pay for hiring someone to solve the problem.

 Who should use WooCommerce?

-However, always stay alert to stop yourself from falling indulgently in using too many plugins, otherwise your site will slow down and that’s the least thing you’d want.
+However, always stay alert to stop yourself from falling indulgently in using too many plugins, otherwise, your site will slow down and that’s the last thing you’d want.
 Am I right or am I right?

 Having worked in eCommerce for roughly a decade, we can vouch that Magento is the undisputed king of the e-commerce shopping cart.
 Many businesses gravitate towards Magento because of its fully functional and rich features.
 In reality, there are more than 771,000 websites using Magento according to Builtwith.

 Despite the fact that a lot of store owners favor Magento, this theme also brings a bumpy ride for them.
 Now, let’s discover its strengths and weaknesses.